successible/cleanslate/README.md

 1. Create a PostgreSQL database.
 We recommend [Render.com](https://render.com/) because it fairly priced and very convenient.
 However, any another host will do, such as Digital Ocean or Heroku.

 2. Create a static website built from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
 We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free, fast, and easy to link.
-However, Netlify, Render, and Vercel will also do.
-For all hosts, use `npm install -g pnpm; pnpm run build` as your build command.
-Use `/build` as your build output directory.
-And make sure to add the following environmental variables.
+However, Netlify, Render, or any host with Node.js will do.
+Use `npm install -g pnpm; pnpm run build` as your build command.
+It will produce a folder of static files called `build`.
+That is your output directory, which you can serve with a host, like Cloudflare, or your own `nginx`.
+Ensure these environmental variables exist when running the build command.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com